robhaswell/canopy/README.md

 This is useful for splitting a logger up for grouping events.
 Consider the HTTP server case where you may want to group all events from a particular request together:

-## Error handlers

-Canopy supports a list of error handlers which are called in turn with each error logged.
-Errors are only handled if they are the first argument to a log method.

-#### canopy.addErrorHandler(function callback(err) { ... })

-Call `callback` with a single argument of the error instance whenever an error is logged as the first argument to a log method.

-## Other methods

-### canopy.quiet()

-Silence the logger output by preventing it from writing to `process.stdout` and removing any error handlers.

 ```js
 var log = canopy('server')